Defense in insects: Wasps

-Ant attacks represent a large predatory pressure for many species of wasps, including the Polistes versicolor.
+Ant attacks represent a large predatory pressure for many species of wasps, including Polistes versicolor.
 These wasps possess a gland located in the VI abdominal sternite (van de Vecht's gland) that is primarily responsible for making an ant-repellent substance.
 Tufts of hair near the edge of the VI abdominal sternite store and apply the ant repellent, secreting the ant repellent through a rubbing behavior.